 As a condition of licensure, Michigan should ensure that all out-of-state candidates pass a complete criminal-history background check.
 Because of differences in state statutes regarding the scope of teacher criminal background checks, a clear criminal background check from another state would not necessarily indicate that a teacher would pass Michigan's criminal background check.

-Michigan indicated that its testing waiver and the requirements of either 18 semester credit hours in an approved master's program after issuance of the initial license or an approved out-of-state master's or higher degree only applies to out-of-state candidates applying got a professional teaching certificate.
+Michigan indicated that its testing waiver and the requirements of either 18 semester credit hours in an approved master's program after issuance of the initial license or an approved out-of-state master's or higher degree only applies to out-of-state candidates applying for a professional teaching certificate.
 Out-of-state teachers may qualify for a standard teaching certificate without this additional coursework requirement.

 6A: Requirements for Out-of-State Teachers